Custom House Dublin 1

 A full Irish breakfast is a staple at most Irish hotels and B&Bs.
 Photo: Getty Images.

-• While they are more common in pubs across other parts of Ireland, some Dublin pubs still serve buffet-style meals known as carveries.
+Tip #2: While they are more common in pubs across other parts of Ireland, some Dublin pubs still serve buffet-style carvery meals that are good value for money.

 Photo: tirc83 for Getty Images Signature.